-We are one of New Zealand's largest charitable trust administrators and advisers.
-We help over 480 charities and work to make sure a benefactor's intentions are carried out for the life of their charitable trust.
-We take care of registration, reporting, gifting, legal, accounting and taxation, making sure assets are invested to provide lasting benefits.
+We help over 430 charities and work to make sure a benefactor's intentions are carried out for the life of their charitable trust.
+We take care of registration, reporting, gifting, legal, accounting and taxation, making sure that assets are invested to provide lasting benefits.
 We manage many different asset types, including New Zealand's largest training farm, Smedley Station.